Skip to search Skip to content

 Iconography

 Iconography is essential to creating a cohesive and enjoyable app experience.
 Icons play a crucial role in communicating actions, information, feedback, and navigation.
 By providing a comprehensive icon library, our goal is to enhance the accessibility and overall ease of use of our customers’ apps.
-The SAP Fiori for iOS Design System makes use of Apple's SF [...]
+SAP icons have been redesigned for the Horizon visual theme [...]

 Category: Foundation